badao729/chatBot/README.md

 ## Overview

+- This is a **Next.js** project deployed on **Vercel**.
+- This web application is connected to the **OpenAI API**.
-This is a **Next.js** project deployed on **Vercel**.
-The application allows users to generate a name and a photo for an animal by entering the animal's name (e.g., "dog" or "cat").
-This web application is connected to the **OpenAI API**.
+- The application allows users to generate a name and a photo for an animal by entering the animal's name (e.g., "dog" or "cat").
-I am using this project to test the OpenAI API.
+- I am using this project to test the OpenAI API.
-This is a basic structure, and you can easily change the API commands to make the OpenAI API perform other tasks.
+- This is a basic structure, and you can easily change the API commands to make the OpenAI API perform other tasks.

 ## Features